There are a lots of things to keep in mind when trying to pick the best gas grill for your barbecues.

-When choosing the right gas grill for your summer barbecue parties with your family and friends, there are a number of things to keep in mind.
-How many people will you need to feed?
-A large BBQ feast requires a big grill, so everyone can eat together.
-Will you be setting up camp in your yard, or are you literally going camping?
+A large BBQ feast requires a big grill, so everyone can eat together and no-one's enviously eyeing up someone else's hot dog.
+Will you be setting up camp in your yard, or literally going camping?
 If so, you’ll need a portable grill that’s easy to carry and store in your car or trailer.
-And if you’re on a budget, how much your choice of grill costs is going to be a deciding factor.
+If you’re on a tight budget then a cheap gas grill might be all the more tempting.

 Our testing team was very impressed by the Weber Spirit II.
 It scored the highest in our grilling experience and heat-consistency tests.
 It's a great choice for all grilling needs.